Blog Post

 What is the best design handoff tool?

 The best design handoff tool depends on your stack.
-Figma Dev Mode works well for teams already in Figma.
-Zeplin is strong for multi-tool environments.
-For post-handoff verification, OverlayQA fills the gap that spec-delivery tools leave open.
+Figma Dev Mode works for Figma-only teams.
+Zeplin serves multi-tool environments (Figma + Sketch + Adobe XD).
+Anima and Locofy add code generation.
+OverlayQA fills the verification gap that all spec-delivery tools leave open.

 Why do design handoffs fail?

-Design handoffs fail because of spec ambiguity across viewports, missing interactive states, design token mismatches, and the absence of a verification step after implementation.
+Design handoffs fail because of spec ambiguity across viewports, missing interactive states, design token mismatches between Figma Variables and CSS custom properties, and the absence of a verification step after implementation.

 What should a design handoff include?

-Visual specs with design system tokens, responsive behavior, all interactive states, accessibility annotations, exportable assets, and a verification plan for post-implementation QA.
+Visual specs with design system tokens, responsive behavior across at least three breakpoints (375px, 768px, 1440px), all interactive states, accessibility annotations per WCAG 2.2 AA, exportable assets in SVG and WebP formats, and a verification plan for post-implementation QA.

 What happens after design handoff?

 After handoff, developers build the UI.
-The critical step most teams skip is comparing the built implementation against the original design to catch visual drift before it ships.
+The step most teams skip is post-handoff verification: comparing the built implementation against the original design at the specified viewport, then exporting issues to the project tracker.
+This separates teams that accumulate design debt from teams that ship pixel-accurate implementations.